knchaffin/Meander/README.md

 ## Score

 The upper-mid-right portion of the panel is used to display the notes that are playing in standard musical notation on the bass and treble clef staffs.
+Middle C is designated as C4.
 Chord notes are in red, bass notes are in green.
 Melody notes are in black and arp notes are in blue.
 Note, You have to look at the key signature to determine if notes played are sharps or flats.
 Since Meander does not allow accidentals, notes are always displayed without sharp or flat designation, even if they are played sharp or flat per the chosen scale.
 This is the common practice in musical scores.
 The score display displays one measure of notes and then starts over.
 Depending on the note lengths per part,there could be many notes displayed per bar.
 Meander will limit the number of displayed notes to 256 per bar.
 If desired, this display can be toggled on and off via the score "enable" button.

 ## Piano Keyboard Display

 In the upper right portion of the keyboard is an 88 key piano keyboard.
 Following the same rules as for the "score" display, the harmony, melody, arpeggiation and bass notes that are currently playing are rendered in their correct octaves on the piano keyboard.
 If desired, this display can be toggled on and off via the keyboard "enable" button.
+Note, Meander (MIDI) notes run from 0 to 127 but only the notes from 21 (A0) to 108 (C8) can be displayed on the 88 key piano keyboard, so some low or high notes may play but not be shown as playing on the piano keyboard.

 ## Clocked Trigger Outputs